lil-lab/spf/README.md

 ## Documentations

-Coming soon …
+More coming soon …

+# Building

+To compile SPF use: `ant dist`.
+The output JAR file will be in the `dist` directory.
+You can also download the compiled JAR file from the [Downloads](https://bitbucket.org/yoavartzi/spf/downloads) section.

 ## Attribution

-When using UWSPF, please acknowledge it by citing:
+When using UW SPF, please acknowledge it by citing:

 Artzi, Yoav and Zettlemoyer, Luke.
 "UW SPF: The University of Washington Semantic Parsing Framework." http://yoavartzi.com/spf.
 2013.